 In the Department of Theatre and Performance, she teaches Contact Improvisation, Physical Theatre, performance analysis and Ensemble Devising.

 She has extensive training in dance and martial arts and each of her works incorporates a number of these disciplines.
 Her artistic practice since 2004 has ranged across producing, making, and performing work in collaboration with Tanya Cottingham, Professor Anna Furse (Athletes of the Heart), Marie-Gabrielle Rotie, Goossun Art-Illery and Katharine Fry, among others.
 Her work has been shown at the Barbican, the Tricycle Theatre, the V&A, Odin Teatret, the Royal Academy of Arts and in numerous site-specific locations.
 In 2012 she co-founded CACTUS Performance Art Collective with Thais Mennsitieri (Brazil) and Noora Baker (Palestine) with whom she has performed and ran workshops in England, Jordan, Palestine, Egypt and Switzerland.

-In May 2014 she completed a residency and performance with CACTUS in the West Bank and Gaza (The Shape of Water: Palestine) and is currently working on a series of experimental works with Metod Blejec based on journeys and a series of events exploring collaborative practices with ACE&LION.
+In May 2014 she completed a residency and performance with CACTUS in the West Bank and Gaza and is currently working on a series of experimental works with Metod Blejec based on journeys and a series of events exploring collaborative practices with ACE&LION.